SOMUCHDOG/dotnetdependency/README.md

 # dotnetdependency
-Bash script to parse any number of dotnet projects and create files indicating dependencies
+Bash script to parse any number of dotnet projects and create files indicating dependencies.
+Reminder this is a BASH script and will not work in powershell.
+You may need to install a bash based shell.

 ## Usage